sparkflows/sparkflows-docs/docs/tutorials/pipelines/sparkflows_pipelines/pipeline-tutorials-cs-pipeline.rst

 **Pipeline** helps in orchestrating execution of workflows to achieve a business function such as Store Segmentation.

 Processing steps pass through the sequence of workflows in a linear manner.
-Fire Insights provides a mechanism to create, execute and schedule Pipelines, thus helping automate executions.
+Sparkflows provides a mechanism to create, execute and schedule Pipelines, thus helping automate executions.

 It enhances the implementation experience of Data Engineering, Data Science, CI/CD and various Machine Learning use cases.
 Along with orchestration, the pipeline also extends the capability to define parameters in a single window, which can be used by the child workflows.
 It also facilitates adding Email Ids that can be notified on success or failure of pipeline execution.